smarticoai/public-api/docs/api/interfaces/TAvatarDefinition.md

 > `optional` **active\_from\_date?**: `string`

-ISO date string from which the avatar becomes available
+ISO date string from which the avatar becomes available; undefined when no start window.

 ***